ilkersigirci/runpod-playground/README.md

 make gui
 ```

+- Api healthcheck is enabled by default, which sends a message to the vllm server in fixed period of time.
+  - To disable healthcheck, `ENABLE_HEALTH_CHECK=0` should be set in `.env` file.
+- To send the healthcheck failure message to Microsoft Teams, `TEAMS_WEBHOOK_URL` should be set in `.env` file.
+  - Example: `TEAMS_WEBHOOK_URL=https://outlook.office.com/webhook/...`
 - To deploy different model, in `.env` file, change `HF_MODEL_NAME` variable to the model name you want to deploy by following hunggingface repository id convention.
 - Also you can change `SERVED_MODEL_NAME` to specify model name for requests.
 - One can also change `MAX_CONTEXT_LEN` variable to the desired context length.